Managing the Risk of “Move Up” Assignments in Fire Departments

 Move-up assignments are exciting and important professional development opportunities for firefighters, but they pose significant risk and therefore must involve proper preparation.
 Before a member is approved for apparatus operation or command, you need good policies and procedures in place and consistently applied across the organization.
 In addition, members must first obtain all qualifications and certifications and have had the opportunity to take command during training or supervised calls.
 Applying this three-pronged strategy will provide you and your agency with confidence if and when you have to call on a member to make the leap from firefighter to incident commander.

-SCOTT ESKWITT Scott Eskwitt is the former director of fire policy and training content for Lexipol.
-He previously served as chief of the Fair Haven (N.J.)
-Fire Department, and was a member of the Fair Haven First Aid Squad and the Red Bank (N.J.)
-Fire Department.
-Eskwitt is an attorney and has spent his legal career advising municipalities and fire departments on risk management, human resources and labor relations issues.
+SCOTT ESKWITT is Director of Fire Policy and Training Content for Lexipol.
+He is an active member of the Fair Haven (NJ) Fire Department, serving as Chief from 2012 to 2015.
+He is also a member of the Fair Haven First Aid Squad and the Red Bank (NJ) Fire Department.
+Scott is also an attorney and has spent his legal career advising municipalities and fire departments on risk management, human resources and labor relations issues.
 His undergraduate degree in Industrial & Labor Relations was received from Cornell University and his law degree from SUNY Law at Buffalo.

 More Posts